Goma Air Flight 409

-On 27 May 2017, a Let L-410 Turbolet operating as Summit Air Flight 409 crashed short of the runway whilst attempting to land at Tenzing–Hillary Airport in Nepal.
+On 27 May 2017, a Let L-410 Turbolet operating as Goma Air Flight 409 crashed short of the runway whilst attempting to land at Tenzing–Hillary Airport in Nepal.
 It was on final approach when the aircraft hit trees short of the runway and subsequently slid down a slope before coming to rest about 200 m below runway level and 40 m short of the runway.
 The captain and the first officer died as a result of the accident, while another crew member received injuries.